Pratik7794/Vrinda-Store-Analysis-Excel/README.md

 2. Top Performing Month: Identifying the month with the highest sales and orders.

-3. Gender Analysis: Determining whether men or women made more purchases in 2022.
+3. Gender Analysis: Who made more purchase in 2022 Women or Men.

 4. Top Contributing States: Listing the top 5 states driving sales.